OCiesla01/VRMaterialConfig/README.md

 2. Grab model to move it and rotate it.
 3. Grab flashlight and press **interaction** button to turn light on/off.
 Use right joystick on the controller to control light intensity (left-right) and light cone size (up-down).
 4. Press the big button to open **material properties control panel** - here you can dynamically adjust properties like: tiling, offset, brightness and many others.
 You can also change model's mesh here.
-5. To save the material link, press the **Save Material** button.
+5. To save the material parameters, press the **Save Material** button.
 It will save link to the material in .txt file in project's **saved** folder.
 6. To reset model position, press the **Reset Model** button.
 7. Press **Menu Button** to open menu.
 From here you can reset your view, open level selection menu or quit the application.
 8. After opening the **Level Selection Menu** you will be able to choose level you want to load.